Macca’s farewell and hello

 Clem in action

 1974 - We lost 3-1 at Birmingham City, with Ray Clemence saving a penalty from Alan Campbell.
 Gordon Taylor then put the home side in front with the last of his four strikes past us before John Toshack equalised.
-Howard Kendall then converted a spot-kick with Bob Hatton heading in one of his four goals against the reds.
+Howard Kendall converted a spot-kick before Bob Hatton headed in one of his four goals against the reds.

 2008 – Gary McAllister was sacked as Manager of Leeds United.
 He had led them into the League One Play-off Final earlier that year.